 Overview

-Homocysteine is an amino acid that forms naturally in the body during the metabolism of methionine, which is an essential amino acid obtained from dietary protein sources such as meat, eggs, and dairy.
-In a healthy person, homocysteine is quickly broken down and converted into other substances with the help of three important vitamins: vitamin B6, vitamin B12, and folate (vitamin B9).
+Homocysteine is an amino acid that forms naturally in the body during the metabolism of methionine, an essential amino acid obtained from dietary protein sources such as meat, eggs, and dairy products.
+Under normal conditions, homocysteine does not accumulate.
+It is rapidly converted into other useful compounds with the help of key vitamins—vitamin B6, vitamin B12, and folate (vitamin B9).

 Where Homocysteine Is Produced in the Body